ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-03-29-the-mrm-and-the-true-islam-campaigns.markdown

 We've all noticed.

-The Ahmadiyya spokesman _must_ think about these issues and think about ways to cleverly avoid and change the topic.
+The Ahmadiyya spokesmen _must_ think about these issues and think about ways to cleverly avoid and change the topic.
+That's rough and I don't envy them.

 ### Islamism and the Public Relations Taboo